by Brigitte Rozario

 Parents need to lead the way, not just in what they say but also in what they do.
 You are your children’s first role models and for the first few years of their life at least, they will spend time trying to be like you and doing what you do.

 “What’s needed is a roadmap to increase the likelihood of success.
-It is smarter to lead children in a conscious, deliberate way, so that your children become outstanding adults who contribute thoughts and ideas, and become leaders in their respective fields,” says author and trainer Jamilah Samian.
+It is smarter to lead children in a conscious, deliberate way, so that your children become outstanding adults who contribute thoughts and ideas, and become leaders in their respective fields,” says author and speaker Jamilah Samian.

 She and her husband, Ahmad Fakhri, work with children and parents via talks and training.
 They have found that many children and youths lack a clear purpose in life.
 “It shows in the lack of motivation, delinquency and individualism.
 A void exists in their lives; they don’t know what they’re here for.
 To become gifts for humanity and to blossom as agents for positive change, children need adults who can lead, guide and inspire them,” says Jamilah.